-Camera Lucida, written by French literary theorist Roland Barthes, is arguably one of the most influential books ever published on photography.
-Published by Hill & Wang in 1980, this short book is also a tribute to Barthes’ late mother, Henriette.
+Camera Lucida, written by French literary theorist Roland Barthes, arguably is one of the most influential books published on photography.
+Released by Hill & Wang in 1980, the book is also a tribute to Barthes’ late mother, Henriette.

 With the Photograph, we enter into flat Death.
 The horror is this: nothing to say about the death of one whom I love most, nothing to say about her photograph, which I contemplate without ever being able to get to the heart of it, to transform it.
 The only “thought” I can have is that at the end of this first death, my own death is inscribed; between the two, nothing more than waiting…

 The Winter Garden Photograph project will mark the 40th anniversary of Camera Lucida in 2020.